 That’s not all, waterproofing construction also reduces wear and tear.
 This help extends the life of your boot.

-Hiking boots do not look alike.
+No doubt, all designs do not look alike.
 In a like manner, every hiker is unique and therefore requires a unique hiking boot.

 They feature a molded arch support and shaped footbeds.
 They are best for a quick hike and during summer and on easier terrains.